alexlib/pyptv/docs/pyptv_user_manual.md

 4. **Testing and Validation:**
    - Create test cases with known results.
-   - Compare with existing methods when possible.
+   - Cross-check with existing methods when possible.
    - Consider synthetic data for controlled testing.

 5. **Performance Considerations:**